New York City Job Discrimination Lawyer

 These cases require proving what should have happened versus what actually happened.
 That means analyzing hiring patterns, promotion decisions, compensation data, and assignment histories.
 It means identifying comparators who received what you were denied despite having weaker credentials.
 It means exposing the gap between what employers say drives their decisions and what actually drives them.

-The Bloom Firm handles job discrimination across every protected characteristic.
+Bloom Fudali handles job discrimination across every protected characteristic.
 We’ve represented a man who alleged a KKK-style sheet was hung over his workstation.
 We’ve taken action on behalf of transgender individuals denied their civil rights.
 We’ve represented employees fired after requesting religious accommodation.
 The pattern: employers who thought they could discriminate without consequence.
 They were wrong.

 Lisa Bloom founded the firm in 2010 after building a career on civil rights work.
 She graduated from Yale Law School in 1986 and has been named a Super Lawyer every year since 2015.
 Her cases have included discrimination claims against major corporations, entertainment industry figures, and institutions that believed their power protected them.
 She appears regularly on CNN, ABC, CBS, and NBC.